ZZP12/CS7280_Network_Science/M3L08_Advanced_Topics_in_Community_Detection/M3L08_Advanced_Topics_in_Community_Detection.md

 [δ-MAPS: From spatio-temporal data to a weighted and lagged network between functional domains](https://link.springer.com/article/10.1007/s41109-018-0078-z).

-The input is a timeseries x_i(t) for each grid point i.
+The input is a timeseries $x_i(t)$ for each grid point i.

-The similarity between two grid points i and j is quantified using Pearson's cross-correlation r_i,j.
+The similarity between two grid points i and j is quantified using Pearson's cross-correlation $r_{i,j}$.

 More advanced correlation metrics could be used instead (such as mutual information).
 Additionally, the correlation could be calculated at different lags.

-A domain A(s) with seed s (a specific grid point) is the largest possible spatially contiguous set of points including s such that their average pairwise correlation ^r(A) is greater than the parameter of the method δ.
+A domain A(s) with seed s (a specific grid point) is the largest possible spatially contiguous set of points including s such that their average pairwise correlation $\hat{r}(A)$ is greater than the parameter of the method δ.

 The objective of Delta-MAPS is to identify the minimum number of such maximal “domains” in the given data.